Logo of ITVX from 2022 onwards | |

 ITV Player was one of four services available at the launch of YouView in July 2012.
 At launch, the ITV Player app contained options to resume watching recent programmes and browse by channel, day, and A-to-Z, but lacked integrated search and contained non-skippable adverts.[29]
 During 2013, ITV intend to introduce paid-for content into ITV Player on YouView.[30]

 ITV Hub was launched for Xbox One on Friday 10 February 2017, this was made possible by a new Universal Windows Platform app which integrates with Windows 10 and Xbox One.
 The STV Player app run by STV, who currently hold the ITV licence for Scotland, has been launched on Xbox 360.
 The STV Player app contains much of the content found on ITV Player and requires a Scottish postcode to be entered prior to use.
+ITV Hub Was launched on Xbox Series S/X on 10 November 2020.

-On 11 May 2011, ITV chief executive Adam Crozier announced that a dedicated ITV Player application would be released on a "wide range of mobiles and tablets" during 2011.[32]
-The app features programming from ITV, ITV2, ITV3 and ITV4 for up to seven days after broadcast.
-However content is only available to view in the UK and ITV programming is blocked in the STV and UTV regions.
+On 11 May 2011, ITV chief executive Adam Crozier announced that a dedicated ITV Player application would be released on a "wide range of mobiles and tablets" during 2011.[33]
+The app features programming from ITV, ITV2, ITV3, and ITV4 for up to seven days after broadcast.
+However, content is only available to view in the UK and ITV programming is blocked in the STV and UTV regions.
 A Wi-Fi connection is also required.
-The mobile apps were developed by digital agency Candyspace.[33]
-During 2013, ITV intend to introduce paid-for content into ITV Player across all mobile platforms.[30]
+The mobile apps were developed by digital agency Candyspace.[34]
+During 2013, ITV intend to introduce paid-for content into ITV Player across all mobile platforms.[31]

-An application for devices running Google's Android operating system was released on 20 June 2011.[34]
+An application for devices running Google's Android operating system was released on 20 June 2011.[35]
 The app requires Android 2.2 (Froyo) or higher and Adobe AIR.
-Each show is broken up to feature non-skippable advert breaks.
-Users are forced to register an email address to use the app to allow ITV to "keep you informed about improvements and other exciting developments at ITV."[35]
-On 14 January 2013, ITV Player 2.0 was released adding support for Android 3.x Gingerbread to 4.0 Ice Cream Sandwich and a re-engineered user interface.[36]
+Each show is broken up to feature non-skippable advertising breaks.
+Users are forced to register an email address to use the app to allow ITV to "keep you informed about improvements and other exciting developments at ITV."[36]
+On 14 January 2013, ITV Player 2.0 was released adding support for Android 3.x Gingerbread to 4.0 Ice Cream Sandwich and a re-engineered user interface.[37]

 ITVX is available on devices using Android 5.0 and above.
 [38]